[ BLOG ]

 Inclusive of Diverse Abilities and Situations

-- Chronic conditions: Those with repetitive strain injury or carpal tunnel syndrome can lessen hand activity by up to 80 % when using speech‑to‑text tools.
+• Chronic conditions: Those with repetitive strain injury or carpal tunnel syndrome may be able to reduce some hand activity by moving suitable writing tasks to speech-to-text tools.

 Supports Multiple Languages and Accents